Declutter tips for craft supplies

 It can be a profound shift to come to a place of acceptance around where you are in your life right now.
 This is what decluttering is all about, or holds the potential to be.
 Conscious decluttering can help you get current with how you truly feel in the moment.

 Waiting for someday is often the block that keeps someday from coming.
-When you let go of things from the past it allows you to be in the present, opening the door to a brighter future.
+When you let go of things from the past it allows you to be in the present.
+This opens the door to a brighter future.

-Today I worked with another client who is also going through a massive decluttering.
-When she got to a box of paper making supplies she went right into someday and couldn’t make a decision about it.
-She was ready to put the box into the pile of ‘undecided’.
+Today I worked with another decluttering coaching client who is also going through a massive decluttering.
+When she got to a box of paper making supplies she went right into someday.
+She couldn’t make a decision and was ready to put the box into the pile of ‘undecided’.

 I gently invited her to tune into how she felt about this box of stuff in the present moment by reminding her to ask: